kyptdoan/kyptdoan/README.md

 - 🧪 Research Intern at **Lincoln Centre for Autonomous Systems**.
 - Tools: Python, Open3D, OpenCV, Sci-kit Learn, TensorFlow, CUDA, OpenMP.
 - 🤖 Leading a team of 5 in a **Robot Waiter Project** utilizing **ROS**, **2D/3D localization**, and **simulation**.
-- 🎮 Created an advanced **ConnectX Battlefield** game with special moves and custom rules.
 - 🌍 Volunteered as an **Academic Representative** to improve the student academic experience.

 ---